Read the Latest

 For more information about research, please call our main office at 412-692-6438.

-Some of the many Hematology/Oncology research opportunities available related to leukemia are listed below.
+Some of the many Cancer and Blood Disorders research opportunities available related to leukemia are listed below.
 Select a study to review a brief description and requirements.
 Parents or guardians of children who might be eligible are encouraged to inquire about enrollment.
 Contact information is provided at the end of each study.

 Please note that Pilot and Phase I studies are the most experimental and should be considered only after other treatments or trials have been attempted without success.